GenRockeR/elan-agent/README.rst

 Configuration
 #############

-All configuration is done by sending JSON encoded message to MQTT topics under`conf/` on `localhost`.
+All configuration is done by sending JSON encoded *retained* message to MQTT topics under`conf/` on `localhost`.
 No validation is made on the format nor on the parameters, they will be used as is.

 IP Configuration